 All members of the campus community (faculty, staff, and students) are required to have a Tougaloo College Identification Card (ID).
 The ID card is activated for students during the duration of continuous enrollment at the College.
 This ID card is the responsibility of students and should be visible and/or produced upon request of college officials.
 The ID is re-activated each semester, upon the completion of registration and also serves as an ID for residential students to participate in the meal plan.
-If the ID card is lost or destroyed, the individual must contact the Office of Information Technology in the basement of Coleman Library for a replacement.
+If the ID card is lost or destroyed, the individual must contact the Public Safety Office in One Jackson Place for a replacement.
 A fee of \$10.00 will be accessed for a replacement.
 The failure to have proper identification while on campus may result in disciplinary action.